Shift3/standards-and-practices/best-practices/native/react-native/expo/certificates/README.md

 To reduce the volatility of relying on a keystore, Google did introduce its own version of app signing.
 Expo has a good writeup on this also on their [App Signing Site](https://docs.expo.io/versions/latest/distribution/app-signing/).

-## So what happens if anyhing expires?
+## So what happens if anything expires?

 Android keystores do not expire, or at least they haven't in the 13 months I've been using one.
 But the Distribution certificate and Provisioning profiles do, after 12 months.
 You can go to the "Certificates" section in the App Store Connect page for the desired apple account to see when these expire to give youreself a heads up.
 What may catch you is that if you try a build with expired credentials, Expo doesn't always tell you, at least not directly.
 When you attempt to build, it will simply say "Build failed".
 You will have to go to the link that expo gives you to track the progess of your builds, and go through the logs to find where it errored.
 In my case, the offending error was `Error: codesign ident not present in find-identity:`.